Scientific Name

 Etymology

-The specific epithet "reticulatus (reh-tick-yoo-LAY-tus)" is a Latin adjective meaning "reticulated" or "net-like" and refers to the crown of flower stems that persist after flowering and provide a light shade.
+The specific epithet "reticulatus (reh-tick-yoo-LAY-tus)" means "reticulated, net-like" and refers to the crown of flower stems that persist after flowering and provide a light shade.

 How to Grow and Care for Tylecodon reticulatus